Luvata/CS224N-2019/CS224N-2021/a5/README.md

     single sequence of characters.

 - [x] f.
 Pretrain, finetune, and make predictions
+    - Accuracy on dev set: `Correct: 97.0 out of 500.0: 19.400000000000002%`

 - [ ] g.
 Research!
-Write and try out thesynthesizervariant
+Write and try out the synthesizer variant
+    - Accuracy on dev set: `Correct: 122.0 out of 500.0: 24.4%`
+    - Why might the synthesizer self-attention not be able to do, in a single layer, what the key-query-value self-attention can do ?
+        - [TODO]

+## 3. Considerations in pretrained knowledge

+[TODO]